4,980+

 Female Mason Training: Livelihoods, Gender Equality and Disaster Risk Reduction

-The Female Mason Training Program trains Nepali women in earthquake resilient construction skills as a way to improve their economic situation and provides social and economic empowerment while playing an integral role in rebuilding a more resilient Nepal.
-A professional Nepali mason is in charge of teaching disaster resilient building methods and trainees work in rural communities to rebuild primary and secondary schools or clinics.
-At the end of the program, our in-country partner facilitates the program graduates in becoming certified, which helps them acquire fairly paid employment in the future.
-Through subsequent jobs, program graduates then become agents for disseminating disaster-resilient construction methods in the region.
+The program has since provided social and economic empowerment while playing an important role in rebuilding a more resilient Nepal.
+Professional Nepali masons are in charge of teaching disaster-resilient building methods to the women, and trainees work in rural communities to rebuild primary and secondary schools or clinics.
+Our in-country partner assists graduates in obtaining mason certification, paving the way for them to secure fairly paid employment in the future.
+Through their subsequent jobs, program graduates then become agents for disseminating disaster-resilient construction methods in the region.

 Program History